ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~

 ## Create a New Group Configuration ## {#collection-resource-post}

+This operation MUST be supported by the Group Manager and an Administrator.

 The Administrator can send a POST request to the group-collection resource, in order to create a new OSCORE group at the Group Manager.
 The request MUST specify the intended group name GROUPNAME, and MAY specify the intended group title together with pieces of information concerning the group configuration.